 Important note to Windows 7 users

-There is an issue with older Windows versions together with the .NET Framework 4 causing the simulator to show an error message at start and then closing.
-This issue can be solved by simply downloading and installing the .NET Framwork 4.5 on the PC.
+There is an issue with older Windows versions together with the .NET Framework 4 causing the simulator to show an error message at the start and then close.
+This issue can be solved by simply downloading and installing the .NET Framework 4.5 on the PC.
 If you are having this issue, please follow the link below to update your .NET Framework version to 4.5.